cpury/cpury.github.io/_posts/2015-05-28-learning-holiness.md

 I am really happy about the results.
 I literally downloaded the code, grabbed a plain text copy of the Bible and started training a minute later.
 The trained model seems to understand paragraphs and has some basic notions about sentence structure and the functions of words.

 Still, even though the output shown here is *relatively* coherent, I can promise you that most of it is not.
-It's a slight dissappointment that while we get correct paragraphs with line numbers, the line numbers do not follow any order.
+It's a slight disappointment that while we get correct paragraphs with line numbers, the line numbers do not follow any order.
 Also, their length vary greatly.

 Overall, I assume the 4+ million characters of the text are not enough to get overly confident about the concepts presented.
 Maybe I should add other translations?
 Other holy texts?